oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

 	{
 		if (capitalise_next && c != ' ')
 		{
+			// capitalise this character, clear flag
 			output += toupper(c);
 			capitalise_next = false;
 		}
 		else
 		{
+			// decapitalise this character
 			output += tolower(c);

-			if (c == '.' || c == '!' || c == '?') capitalise_next = true;
+			// if at the end of a sentence, set capitalise flag if (c == '.' || c == '!' || c == '?') capitalise_next = true;
 		}
 	}